jamro/jsbattle/packages/jsbattle-docs/docs/configuration.md

 ## Environment variables

 Part of the configuration could be provided as env vars.
+To disable this feature set `config.skipEnv` to `true`;

 ### OAuth providers
 To configure OAuth provider set up following env vars